Employment Lawyers Representing Los Angeles Workers

 While you should give notice to your employer of a supervisor’s quid pro quo sexual harassment, and the employer should conduct a prompt investigation to look into your complaint and take corrective measures, the employer can be held liable for the supervisor’s quid pro quo harassment even if it does not formally or actually know of it.
 Under FEHA, a supervisor is any individual who has the authority in the employer’s interests to transfer, hire, lay off, suspend, promote, recall, discharge, reward, assign, or discipline other employees or is responsible for directing them, adjusting their grievances, or effectively recommending those actions based on the use of independent judgment.

-Damages that you may be able to recover include back pay, emotional distress, and injunctive relief.
+Damages that you may be able to recover include back pay, emotional distress and injunctive relief.
 For truly egregious conduct, punitive damages may also be available.
-While you can be reinstated as a remedy for sexual harassment that resulted in a termination, many workers find that relations with their employer have grown too strained as a result of the quid pro quo harassment to make this a productive relationship.
+While you can be reinstated as a remedy for sexual harassment that resulted in termination, many workers find that relations with their employer have grown too strained as a result of the quid pro quo harassment to make this a productive relationship.
 Many workers would prefer to obtain front pay.

-Discuss Your Options with a Sexual Harassment Lawyer in Los Angeles
+Discuss Your Options With A Sexual Harassment Lawyer In Los Angeles

-If you need to bring a quid pro quo sexual harassment lawsuit against your employer, the Nourmand Law Firm may be able to represent you.
-Our attorneys offer advocacy to workers who have been harmed in Los Angeles, Riverside, San Bernardino, San Diego, Palm Springs, Beverly Hills, Van Nuys, Santa Ana, Newport Beach, and other cities in Los Angeles, San Diego, San Bernardino, Riverside, and Orange Counties.
-Call us at 800-700-WAGE (9243) or contact usthrough our online form.
+If you need to bring a quid pro quo sexual harassment lawsuit against your employer, The Nourmand Law Firm may be able to represent you.
+Our attorneys offer advocacy to workers who have been harmed in Los Angeles, Riverside, San Bernardino, San Diego, Palm Springs, Beverly Hills, Van Nuys, Santa Ana, Newport Beach, and other cities in Los Angeles, San Diego, San Bernardino, Riverside and Orange Counties.
+Call us at 800-700-WAGE (9243) or contact us through our online form.